International Carnivorous Plant Society

 At the age of thirty, Hooker was elected a fellow of the Royal Society, and in 1873 he was chosen as its president for a term that lasted until 1877.
 He received three of its medals, the Royal Medal (1854), the Copley (1887), and the Darwin Medal (1892).
 He was the author of numerous scientific papers and monographs.
 Hooker undertook many voyages of discovery including, Antartica, Great Britain, India and the Himalayas, Palestine, Morocco, and the Western United States.

 Hooker’s contribution to Carnivorous Plants was significant, describing species in the genera Drosera, Utricularia and Nepenthes.
-He described many of the most spectacular of all the Nepenthes including N. Rajah, N. northiana, N. lowii and N. villosa.
+He described many of the most spectacular of all the Nepenthes including N. rajah, N. northiana, N. lowii and N. villosa.

 Drosera hookeri is named in his honour.